List of mayors, lord mayors and administrators of Sydney: List of mayors, lord mayors and administrators

-List of deputy lord mayors

-The position of Deputy Lord Mayor was made a permanent council position when the Local Government (Areas) Act 1948 placed the City of Sydney under the main body of local government legislation.
-Prior to 1 January 1949, "Deputy" Lord Mayors were occasionally elected to act for the council during times of absence or illness of a sitting Lord Mayor, but the position was not permanent under the Sydney Corporation Act 1932 or any previous acts.
-The following individuals have been elected as Deputy Lord Mayor of the City of Sydney:
+Deputy Lord Mayor

 List of town clerks, general managers, and chief executive officers

 The first Town Clerk of Sydney was appointed on 3 September 1842 on a provisional basis by the Governor, pending the election of aldermen.
 When the council was dismissed in December 1853 and replaced by a board of three commissioners, the post of town clerk was left vacant.
-The Local Government Act, 1993 removed the requirement that the administrative head of a council be a "Town or Shire Clerk" and specified that the head was to be known as the General Manager.
-The Sydney City Council had previously recognised the changing nature of role in appointing their first General Manager in December 1992.
-In May 2005, the title of General Manager was changed to Chief Executive Officer (CEO).
+The Local Government Act, 1993 removed the requirement that the administrative head of a council be a "Town or Shire Clerk" and specified that the head was to be known as the general manager.
+The Sydney City Council had previously recognised the changing nature of role in appointing their first general manager in December 1992.
+In May 2005, the title of general manager was changed to chief executive officer (CEO).

-Lord Mayoral electoral record
+Election results

-In 1995 the Local Government Legislation Amendment Act 1995 amended the City of Sydney Act 1988, to allow for popular direct elections of the Lord Mayor from September 1995.
-Here are the available results of each Lord Mayoral election since 1995:
+In 1995, the Local Government Legislation Amendment Act 1995 amended the City of Sydney Act 1988, to allow for popular direct elections of the Lord Mayor from September 1995.